FACTBOX-Foreign funds flee Asia's emerging markets

 For February, foreigners liquidated nearly 2 billion ringgit in stocks, the highest such outflow since August.
 The currency has lost 3.4% against the dollar since Jan.
 20.

-Foreign investors sold T$94.4 billion ($3.14 billion) in Taiwanese stocks last week, the third worst weekly performance in history.
+Foreign investors sold T$94.4 billion ($3.14 billion) in Taiwan stocks last week, the third worst weekly performance in history.
 The benchmark index shed 3.4% last week.

 Foreigners liquidated 17.9 billion baht ($572 million) in bonds last week, the biggest selldown in six months.
 It was also the seventh straight week of foreigners selling stocks, with a net 4.2 billion baht outflow.